burrrata/cryptoeconomics.study_rust_edition/src/chZ/state.md

 GOAL
 - create a completely generic state with pluggable modules, then plug in various configurations to create toy examples of Bitcoin, Ethereum PoW, Ethereum PoS, Mimblewimble, etc...
+- each section will explain a component from a high level and impliment the minimal viable version of it (stuff like hashing, accounts/signatures, data serialization, consensus mechanisms, etc...)

 STRETCH GOAL
 - leave it open as a modular library so people can explore things like mimblewimble plasma (if that's even possible) or an ethereum chain of ethereum chains, or a private PoA network, or really whatever.